Jorbet0805/get_summary_youtube_video_v2/README.md

 At this software version the YoutubeLoader function of langchain library is used to download and transcript the youtube video audio to text.
 Here’s a breakdown of what it does:

-To use the program change the url and lang
-url: setting the YouTube video's URL
-lan: setting the audio output language
+To use the program change the url and lang, with url: setting the YouTube video's URL, and with lang: setting the audio output language

 ```python
 url = 'https://youtu.be/'